UPDATE THE LOOK OF YOUR PROPERTY WITHOUT FUSS AND HIGH COSTS

 It’s the expansion and contraction that opens up small cracks into large cracks and large cracks into holes in the driveway.

 The sealer is designed to fill these minor cracks as they generate over time.
-For larger cracks, filler will be required and will have to be applied according to the directions before re-sealing commences.
+For larger cracks, the filler will be required and will have to be applied according to the directions before re-sealing commences.

 Holes should be repaired by digging out the loose asphalt, vacuuming the smaller loose debris and then filling with hole repair which is essentially asphalt in a bucket.